Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 The momentum was with Kerber, and she quickly moved into a 3-0 lead in the second set.
 Ostapenko's tennis was becoming increasingly erratic, and two more games followed to leave Kerber on the brink of victory at 5-1.

-Christopher Clarey at the New York Times showed the first serve percentages for both players:
+Christopher Clarey at the New York Times showed the first-serve percentages for both players:

-With the finishing line in sight Kerber began to look nervous, but Ostapenko failed to convert another break point at 5-3 as the German managed to see out the win.
+With the finishing line in sight, Kerber began to look nervous, but Ostapenko failed to convert another break point at 5-3 as the German managed to see out the win.

 The 11th seed offered her verdict after the game, per Metro's George Bellshaw: